danielnuriyev/danielnuriyev.github.io/README.md

 Honesty clears the mind to perceive the reality.

 Proactive care for the sake of others...well, if I rationalize it, it will not be for the sake of others...

-There are more good behaviors but these are the base for spiritual growth.

 **Mental**